By Laurence Monnot, COMMIT

-On 17 May, the Citizens‘ Parliament on Media and Democracy held its fourth and final meeting in Vienna, adopting fifteen resolutions on ‚Representation in the media‘.
+On 17 May, the Austrian Citizens‘ Parliament on Media and Democracy held its fourth and final meeting in Vienna, adopting fifteen resolutions on ‚Representation in the media‘.
 Throughout the process, citizens experienced direct participation in policymaking and democracy.
-The results of the Citizens‘ Parliament will be presented to the public on 25 June 2025.
+The results of the Citizens‘ Parliament will be presented to the Austrian public on 25 June 2025.

 A living experience of democracy